bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/sprint_challenge/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  - The `Employee` table has a many to one relationsship with the `EmployeeTerritories` table.
+The `EmployeeID` acts as the primary key linking the two tables.
+The `EmployeeTerritories` then links to the `Territory` table as a one to one relationship via the `TerritoryID` column.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  - MongoDB deos not conform to ACID principals and therefore should not be used where these principals are a primanry concern, espicially where durability is required.
+MongoDB is very suited to storing JSON blobs for individual projects and products, it also scales well with a project.
+That being said, as a data store for an entire organization MongoDB is not an approiate solution.
 - What is "NewSQL", and what is it trying to achieve?
+  - NewSQL is a collection of database systems that aim to achive the ACID principals of a traditional relational solution while employing the scaleability of NoSQL systems.
+Many NewSQL solutions are based on a graph archeticture where nodes and connections are used to represent data and its relationships.
+This aproach works very well when the relationships between data are the primary focus of the organization.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this